icenitipol/HCI/README.md

 ## About

-- This is just school project, not intended for any copyright infringement.
+- This is just university project, not intended for any copyright infringement.